 My Deep Work Routine

-Something my friends and I have been talking about lately is how it seems like our concentration has deeply declined from back when we were on college, and I’ve found that working for myself, it’s even easier to get caught up in all of the small tasks, procrastinating the main tasks that are most important.
+Something my friends and I have been talking about lately is how it seems like our concentration has declined from back when we were in school.
+I also work for myself, and have found that it’s easy to get caught up in all of the small tasks that make me feel productive, while ultimately procrastinating the main tasks that are most important (and most impactful).

 what is deep work?

 Deep work is highly concentrated work that you complete for a set amount of time, whether that’s 90 minutes, 4 hours, or something in between.
-Typically, deep work is spent on the tasks most important tasks at hand.
-If you work, that’s the stuff that really moves the needle forward (like writing a blog post or coming up with content strategy, as opposed to replying to emails).
+Typically, deep work is spent on the tasks most important tasks at hand - the stuff that really moves the needle forward (like writing a blog post or coming up with content strategy, as opposed to replying to emails).
 It could also mean practicing the piano, working out, or learning a new skill.
 Deep work means applying your full concentration to the task at hand.

 how to schedule deep work

 Determine your priorities.
 This is an exercise I like to repeat in a few different ways.
 I think it’s easy to get caught up in lots of goals, creative ideas, or social plans, and not really know what should take precedence over the other.
-I like to refer to my life wheel to know what my priorities are.
-This doesn’t mean my friend time falls by the wayside; it just shows me that I enjoy it more and am more present when my work priorities are completely taken care of first.
-I will also repeat the process when it comes to tasks relevant to my priorities.
+I like to refer to my life wheel to know what my priorities are, and then go from there.
+Right now, for example, I’m prioritizing overall well-being through the habits of quality sleep, time-management, and exercise.
+That doesn’t mean that my social time doesn’t matter; I just know I am a better friend (and able to be more present) when my priorities are addressed first.
+Therefore, I schedule my priorities first, and everything else fills in the gaps.
+I also repeat the process when it comes to tasks relevant to my priorities.
 For my website, for example, writing new blog posts takes precedence over editing old posts.
-Both will get done, but if I spend too much time re-working old posts, I won’t have anything really new to post.
+Both will get done eventually, but if I spend too much time re-working old posts, I won’t have anything really new to post.

 Know when you get your best work done.
 Not everyone has the same degree of freedom over their schedule (like if you work a 9 to 5), but I am able to flex my hours based on when I am most creative and productive.
 Either way, you know if you are more creative and productive in the mornings or afternoons, and can then aim to schedule your deep work accordingly.

 Schedule deep work as well as the rest of your week.
-I have a planning session every Sunday where I plan out my week.
+I schedule a little planning date with myself every Sunday where I plan out my week.
 I like to do the entire week at a time because it gives me an overview of where things best fit.
 I always schedule deep work first, and then try to batch and time-block other tasks around the deep work.
 Typically, I spend Monday’s doing a lot of the smaller tasks to get them off my plate, and reserve deep work for Tuesdays, Wednesdays, and Thursdays.

 Add a prep hour prior to deep work.
 This doesn’t have to be directly before your deep work.
 I prefer to do this on Mondays and think of it as a strategy session.
 This is when I match the big picture to the details.
 I remind myself of my larger goals, and then plan out the detailed strategy for how I want to maximize the deep work sessions to move the needle and get closer to those goals.
 It’s easy to brainstorm and come up with goals; this session is all about planning the execution.